-In any business, procurement is one of the main departments that manage organisational spend.
-Whether it is procurement for business continuity such as inventory purchasing or procuring for business support if an organisation lacks a strategic approach or a clear procurement process, spending can easily get out of control and damage the company.
+In any business, procurement is one of the main departments that manage organizational spend.
+Whether it is procurement for business continuity such as inventory purchasing or procuring for business support if an organization lacks a strategic approach or a clear procurement process, spending can easily get out of control and damage the company.

-In terms of purchase order processing, the companies that have initiated category management programs have a median turnaround time of eight hours versus 15 hours for organisations that don’t use category management programs.
+In terms of purchase order processing, the companies that have initiated category management programs have a median turnaround time of eight hours versus 15 hours for organizations that don’t use category management programs.

 What Is Category Management?